nansencenter/NERSC-HYCOM-CICE/README.md

 # Compiling HYCOM-CICE

-Before yout attempt this, make sure that the HYCOM-CICE support programs are compiled, that the MSCPROGS programs are compiled, and that you have the other prerequisites ndescribed above.
+Before you attempt this, make sure that the HYCOM-CICE support programs are compiled, that the MSCPROGS programs are compiled, and that you have the other prerequisites described above.